-In second grade, students continue an integrative approach to social studies through the context of the local community.
+In second grade, students continue to engage in hands-on, authentic work around their local communities.
 This is the first time students are introduced to a social environment larger than their immediate surroundings.
 They draw upon knowledge learned in previous grades to further develop a more sophisticated understanding as they explore the social studies disciplines of civics and government, geography, economics and history.